Easy Homemade Recipes

 Instructions

-• 1.
-Place pine nuts on a small baking sheet and roast at 350°F for 5 to 7 minutes in a toaster oven or oven.
+• Place pine nuts on a small baking sheet and roast at 350°F for 5 to minutes until golden.
 Let cool.
 (You can also roast them in a pan over the stove).

-• 4.
+• Add the olive oil, parmesan cheese, salt and pepper to the chopped basil.
 You may want to add more olive oil as per your preference for a fluid sauce.

 Nutrition